How to Get an ACH Chargeback Without the Headache

 DoNotPay is designed to save you time and frustration when it comes to disputing a charge, and the painless process can assist you well beyond disputing an ACH charge.

 There 's no reason to be intimidated by big business!
-With DoNotPay's 'Chargeback Instantly' product, you can also dispute a transaction from any of these companies:
+With DoNotPay's 'File a Chargeback' product, you can also dispute a transaction from any of these companies:

 With options like virtual credit cards that help you avoid fees after free trials, along with a wide variety of simplified refund and dispute services, DoNotPay is the proven way to level the playing field for the consumer.